khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 To be honest its quite a clever trick to enforce new DNS options WITHOUT having to root your phone.

 Once [`DNS66`](https://f-droid.org/en/packages/org.jak_linux.dns66/) is installed, we'll set it to query the Quad9 DNS servers at 9.9.9.9.

+Your phone will now always check a local, constantly updated blacklist, before querying a collaborative security DNS server that also blocks adverts and circumvents censorship.
+Yey 😎